Queen Aishwarya of Nepal: Queen of Nepal

-After King Mahendra died in 1972, Birendra became the King and Aishwarya became the Queen consort.
+After King Mahendra's death in 1972, Birendra ascended the throne, and Aishwarya became Queen consort.
+The couple formally assumed their roles that year, with their coronation taking place in 1975.
+During their reign, they traveled extensively and hosted numerous royal dignitaries from around the world.

-Queen Aishwarya was energetic, outspoken and a smart woman having beauty with brains.
-She arranged different social and cultural programmes.
+Queen Aishwarya was known for her intelligence, eloquence, and active involvement in social and cultural initiatives.
+She organized various cultural and charitable programs and played a significant role in supporting King Birendra throughout his reign.

-Queen Aishwarya supported her husband in every steps of her life though difficulties came across them.
-She was a far sighted women who could understand the need of the country and its people.
+During the 1970s and 1980s, as Nepal faced growing political tension and movements from anti-monarchist groups, Queen Aishwarya was the subject of various rumours.
+Her strong presence and influence were sometimes perceived as dominance over King Birendra.
+Known for her outspoken and assertive nature, she was often contrasted with her more reserved husband.
+During the period of absolute monarchy, she was perceived as a key influence in the palace, with some believing she advocated for retaining absolute rule.
+However, in 1990, King Birendra ultimately agreed to transition Nepal to a constitutional monarchy, relinquishing his absolute powers.

-The country people took her support for her husband as a dominant nature, but with the passage of time, Queen Aishwarya's dominance over her husband reportedly mellowed down and she was seen as a caring companion for her husband, whose popularity increased with time.
+The extent of Queen Aishwarya's influence remains debated, but over time, perceptions of her shifted.
+While she was once seen as a dominant figure, later accounts described her as a steadfast companion to King Birendra, whose popularity and stature grew throughout his reign.

 Literary works

-She was interested in literature under the pen-name Chadani Shah, wrote dozens of poems which have been collected under the title Aphnai Akash Aphnai Paribesh.
-The anthology is prefaced with criticisms about Chadani Shah's writing by veteran critics of Nepalese Literature.
-She was also a famous song composer and her songs were frequently aired by Radio Nepal and Nepal Television.
+She was interested in literature and, under the pen-name Chadani Shah, wrote dozens of poems, which have been collected under the title Aphnai Akash Aphnai Paribesh.
+The anthology is prefaced with criticisms about Chadani Shah's writing by veteran critics of Nepalese literature.
+She was also a song writer, and her songs were frequently aired by Radio Nepal and Nepal Television.

 Murder

-Queen Aishwarya was shot dead along with her husband, King Birendra; her son, Prince Nirajan; her daughter, Princess Shruti; and seven other royal family members.
+Queen Aishwarya was shot dead along with her husband, King Birendra; her son, Prince Nirajan; her daughter, Princess Shruti; and seven other royal family members in the June 1, 2001 palace massacre.
 It is widely believed that the motive for the murder was the strong opposition to the Crown Prince's proposed marriage to Devyani Rana.
 Queen Aishwarya's face was so badly disfigured by the gunshot wound that, for the widely attended state funeral procession, it was covered by a porcelain mask bearing her likeness.